zhx32/quantified_self/README.md

 # quantified_self
-A data visualization project based on self-recorded data
+A data visualization project using R based on self-recorded data